User Tools

 Serial API

 It is possible to control the SLICE-DCC through serial commands.
-Click here to access the SLICE-DCC API.
+Click here to access the SLICE-DCC Serial API Guide.

 Upgrading the SLICE-DCC firmware is not always necessary to use the Serial API.
 Check your installed firmware version in the settings menu against the most recent firmware version given here.